-->

 DDoS attacks, though typically short-lived, succeed in getting the public’s attention by causing a digital flood of information on websites with an otherwise regular flow of traffic.
 A botnet, a group of machines infected with malware and controlled as a malicious group, generates bogus requests and junk directed at the target while hiding within a site’s usual traffic patterns.
 DDoS attacks are not to be underestimated.
 They will likely continue to proliferate as hackers acquire access to more botnets and resources allowing them to commit larger attacks — and the resources will come with the next era of computing.

 As organizations continue to deploy edge applications and take advantage of 5G, the threat of DDoS attacks is potentially compounded.
-To this point, in a survey of 1,500 global respondents for the AT&T Cybersecurity Insights Report: 5G and the Journey to the Edge, 83% believe attacks on web-based applications will present a big security challenge.
+To this point, in a survey of 1,500 global respondents for the Cybersecurity Insights Report: 5G and the Journey to the Edge, 83% believe attacks on web-based applications will present a big security challenge.

 Why?
 Because along with the improvements in speed, capacity, and latency of 5G and edge computing, there is also going to be an explosion in connected devices.
 For example, in the same Insights Report, the top three use cases expected to be in production within three years for edge computing include: industrial IoT or OT, enterprise IoT, and industry-oriented consumer IoT functions — all of which are driven by applications that can be connected to the internet.
 This increase in devices and network quality as well as explosion in applications serve as fertile ground for targeted attacks from bad actors.